Casio142/listJob/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+1) NPM IS NEEDED

-NPM IS NEEDED
+2) DO "NPM INSTALL" for all dependencies needed

 PROJECT -- I NEED A JOB --